 I really like journalist Bob Sullivan's take on the current cable television climate - "It's a great time to be a pay TV consumer."
 It may seem like a counter-intuitive philosophy, but it makes sense given the speed with which alternative viewing innovations are barreling onto the market.

 You may be shopping for cheap cable TV because you're streaming some of your content, or maybe you're just watching less TV in general.
-Regardless of the reason, competition between cable services and top live streaming options like Sling TV and Dish Network's Flex Pack are making it easier for you to strike a bargain with your cable provider.
+Regardless of the reason, competition between cable services and top live online streaming options like Sling TV and satellite TV provider Dish Network are making it easier for you to strike a bargain with your cable provider.

-As technology brings us more and more choices in terms of affordable ways to watch our favorite programming, the availability of cheap TV service should only increase.
+As technology brings us more and more choices in terms of affordable ways to watch TV, the availability of cheap TV service should only increase.
 This is good news for you as a budget-conscious consumer and puts you in a better position to get great rates on your media services.

 In order to get the cheapest prices for your cable TV service, know what kind of programming you want, compare all available providers' rates, and work with your chosen provider to negotiate a package that works for you.